Crassispira woodringi

 Crassispira woodringi is an extinct species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.
 Fossils have been found in Eocene strata in Northern Peru; age range: 40.4 to 37.2 Ma.
+The species is named in honor of Wendell P. Woodring.

 † Crassispira woodringi (A. Dey, 1961) (synonym: † Drillia (Crassispira) woodringi Dey 1961 is a junior homonym.